materia_mente_cerebro

 Neuroethics

-summary: Article on the origin and contents of neuroethics: scientific meetings core topic and positions of Adina L. Roskies, Judy Illes, Martha Farah, Thomas Fuchs, Walter Glannon, Jonathan Moreno and Neil Levy.
+summary: article on the origin and contents of neuroethics: core topic scientific meetings and positions of Adina L. Roskies, Judy Illes, Martha Farah, Thomas Fuchs, Walter Glannon, Jonathan Moreno and Neil Levy.

 Author: Sergio Sánchez-Migallón Granados and José Manuel Giménez Amaya